 Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
-The existing structures within the proposed lease area are located along the Sacramento River within a region identified as tidally influenced.
+The existing structures within the lease area are located along the Sacramento River within a tidally-influenced region.
 The subject facilities are vulnerable to flooding at current sea levels and at a higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities associated in this lease area include an existing floating boat dock, two-pile dolphin, three pilings, adjustable gangway, and fixed bank protection.
+The facilities associated with this lease area include a floating boat dock with slip, four pilings, a gangway, and bank protection.

 By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 This effect could increase the Sacramento River's inundation levels within the lease area.
-Rising sea levels can lead to increased flooding through regular inundation and larger flooding events when combined with tidal events and storm surges.
-These climate change and sea-level rise impacts can also affect erosion and sedimentation rates through increased wave action and scour, which in turn can lead to decreased shoreline stability and structure.
-In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).
+In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).

 Climate change could have a number of impacts for this region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
 This outcome is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
-In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour decreasing bank stability and structure.
+In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.

-The combination of these projected conditions could potentially raise the likelihood of damage to structures within the lease premises during the term of the lease.
-For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause structures to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear and tear on the pilings and dock, reduce navigability of the channel thereby increasing hazards, and impact the function and utility of the lease area structures.
+The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
+For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
+Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear and tear on the pilings and dock, reduce navigability of the channel, thereby increasing hazards, and impacting the function and utility of the lease area structures.